fbpx

 Don’t Forget to Add Pool Shock!

-Every once in a while, your sanitizer will need a little help, especially after a rainstorm, or if a lot of people have been using the pool.
+Every once in a while, your sanitizer needs a little help, especially after a rainstorm or if a lot of people have been using the pool.
 To make sure your pool stays clean even when the sanitizer is maxed out, add pool shock on a regular basis.

 Always Shock Your Pool at Night